ConnorNethen/TAScheduler/CHARTER.md

 2. **Tardiness:**
    A member who is late to a meeting must notify the team leader before the meeting begins.
 Being late to a meeting without prior notice will be considered a violation of the team charter.
 See [Minor Offense](#minor-offense).

+## Communication

+### Methods of Communication

+- Discord
+- Email

+### Communication Guidelines

+1. **Regular Communication:**
+   The team will communicate regularly to ensure that everyone is on the same page.
+This includes:
+   - Regularly checking the team's Discord channel
+   - Regularly checking the team's email
+   - Regularly checking the team's GitHub repository

+2. **Responsiveness:**
+   Members are expected to respond to messages within 24 hours.
+If a member is unable to respond within 24 hours, they must notify the team leader.
+Failure to respond within 24 hours will be considered a violation of the team charter.
+See [Minor Offense](#minor-offense).

+3. **Respect:**
+   Respectful communication is expected at all times.
+It should be understood that all members are working together to accomplish a common goal.
+Members are expected to be respectful of each other's opinions and ideas, even if they disagree.
+If a member feels that another member is not being respectful, they should notify the team leader.
+If a member is found to be disrespectful, they will be given a warning (See [Disciplinary Log](#disciplinary-log)).
+If the member continues to be disrespectful, the team leader will notify the instructor.

 ## Response Time: 1 Day response for messages on discord.